 - How do you want your readers to feel after seeing the name of your blog?

-If you can identify what your purpose for starting a blog in the first place is, you’ll have a good foundation for coming up with a smart blog name that relates back to your overall message and goals.
+If you can identify your purpose for starting a blog in the first place, you’ll have a good foundation for coming up with a smart blog name that relates back to your overall message and blogging goals.

 Keep in mind that not every blog needs to be deeply meaningful or serious in nature, either.

-While most of my content here is related to blogging and building a side business, I’ve also written about things like my biggest failure, quotes that motivates me and share weekly podcast episodes that cover a wider range of topics.
+While most of my content here is related to blogging and building a side business, I’ve also written about things like my biggest failure, quotes that motivates me and I started a podcast to share weekly episodes that cover a wider range of topics.

-Some blogs are created just for fun.
+Some blogs are created just for fun or to express yourself creatively.
 A good blog name will reflect this just as much as one with a more serious mission.

 The next step is to think of who your ideal reader is.
 What makes them tick?
 What will they be interested in?

-When you write a blog post, you want to find topics that have a common ground between you and your reader.
+When you write a blog post (whether for your own site or a part of a guest blogging campaign), you want to find topics that have a common ground between you and your reader.

 The crossover point between what you want to write and what they want to read is the sweet spot you should always aim for in order to cultivate long-lasting relationships with your blog readers.